 Simply due to the complexity of cannabis, then, “imitation cannabis extract,” like fusion power, may always be years away.

-Will this complexity save North America’s cannabis farmers?
+Will cannabis’ complexity save North America’s cannabis farmers?
 No, for three reasons.

 - Look at the ingredients label of your favorite soda or energy drink.
 You are likely to find “caffeine,” but you are unlikely to find “coffee.”
 Similarly, Coca-Cola may someday add CBD to its sodas, but is much less likely to add “full-spectrum cannabis extracts.”
 Most of the caffeine in caffeinated beverages is synthetic.
-The same argument applies top THC-infused beer.
-[Bio]synthetic single cannabinoids are likely to be “good enough” to be ingredients in other products, despite their inferiority to farmed cannabis’ natural blends… especially if the price is right.
+The same argument applies to THC-infused beer.
+[Bio]synthetic single cannabinoids are likely to be “good enough” to be ingredients in other products… especially if the price is right.

 - Despite the complexity of coffee, you can buy artificial coffee flavoring by the barrel.
 Same with chocolate.
 Odds are good that you have already consumed a lot of these, in one product or another…and that they were good enough that you didn’t notice, or cheap enough that you didn’t care.

 - If Coca-Cola did choose to add farmed cannabis extract, it would almost certainly buy those extracts from cannabis farmers in the developing world — again, to get a cheaper price — as described here.

 It has also been suggested that cannabis consumers will avoid the artificial and/or biosynthetic cannabinoids, avoid the inexpensive imports, and instead pay a substantial premium for “the good stuff.”

 Will a willingness to pay extra for premium-quality craft cannabis save North America’s cannabis industry?